davidfashbinder/final_project/technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
 Pandas will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
+The data we are using is baseball statistics dating back almost 200 years.

 ## Database Storage
-Postgres is the database we intend to use, and and we will integrate PgAdmin to display the data as well as the ERD.
+PostgreSQL is the database we intend to use, and and we will integrate using PgAdmin to display the data as well as an ERD.

 ## Machine Learning
 RandomForest is the ML library we'll be using to create a classifier.
 Our training and testing setup is still being decided but will be using Pandas.
 Extra ML verbiage here.